Disabled Students Allowance (DSA) and other funding

 You may not know much about the wide range of technology that's on the market and, with technology advancing constantly, it can be hard to keep up.
 It might be a good idea to contact someone who can come and visit you to show you the latest products on the market.
 You may want to check out organisations such as Ability Net and Blind in Business, which offer advice to blind and partially sighted students moving into education or work including assessments, equipment supply, ICT training and employment services.
 RNIB also has information on the latest technology.

-If you see something that you think might be useful at university, you can discuss this with the disability support service and your DSA assessor, who may be able to apply for it under the DSA payment.
+If you see something that you think might be useful at university, you can discuss this with the disability support service and your DSA needs assessor, who may be able to include it in their list of recommendations to Student Finance England.

 Guidance on free technology tools and the range of technology related support you should be able to expect from post 16 learning providers is available from the JISC TechDis website.